sufst/mkr-test/README.md

 A set of test programs for Arduino MKR Zero.

-The `res/` folder contains useful resources, including a diagram of the board pinout and the SAMD21 processor datasheet.
+The `_resources/` folder contains useful resources, including a diagram of the board pinout and the SAMD21 processor datasheet.

+## Hardware

+Arduino Uno CAN Shield: (Seeed CAN Shield V2.0)[https://wiki.seeedstudio.com/CAN-BUS_Shield_V2.0/]

+Arduino MKR Zero CAN Shield: (MKR CAN Shield)[https://docs.arduino.cc/hardware/mkr-can-shield]

 ---